davidcava/privoxy-dsm/README.md

 # privoxy-dsm
 Scripts and configuration files to generate Privoxy packages for Synology DSM 6.

-Generated apk packages from Privoxy sources and privoxy-dsm are stored in the Release area.
+Generated spk packages from Privoxy sources and privoxy-dsm are stored in the Release area.

 # Installation
-Download the apk for your architecture from the release section, then install using Synology Package Center button _Manual Install_.
+Download the spk for your architecture from the release section, then install using Synology Package Center button _Manual Install_.
 See  architectures on [Synology knowledge base](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General/What_kind_of_CPU_does_my_NAS_have).

 # Usage
 Privoxy on Synology can be used: